tttapa/Control-Surface/README.md

 # Control Surface

-An Arduino library for MIDI control surfaces (input and output).
+An Arduino library for MIDI controllers and control surfaces.
 It includes a general-purpose MIDI abstraction layer as well, which can be useful for any MIDI-related project.
+Control surfaces with both MIDI outputs (potentiometers, buttons, etc.) and MIDI inputs (LEDs, displays, etc.) are supported.

 ## Overview